amagdenko/oiosaml.java/trust/trunk/README.txt

 be built first. oiosaml.java can be found at https://svn.softwareborsen.dk/oiosaml.java/sp/trunk/

 First run 'gant publish' in oiosaml.java, then run 'gant build_everything' in oiosaml-trust

+There is a number of high-level tests under integration/ which demonstrates functionality of the library.